LukeKan/ROS-odometry/README.md

     -frame_id: odom
     -child_frame_id: car

-#dynamic_reconfigure parameters:
+# dynamic_reconfigure parameters:
-    -x, int for the x coordinate;
+    - x, int for the x coordinate;
-    -y, int for the y coordinate;
+    - y, int for the y coordinate;
-    -string_type, enum for the odometry type, can be either "ackerman" or "differential".
+    - string_type, enum for the odometry type, can be either "ackerman" or "differential".

-#How to run the project:
+# How to run the project:

-    -after compiling (catkin_make), the odometry_node will be created;
+    - after compiling (catkin_make), the odometry_node will be created;
-    -run the node as follows: rosrun robotics_project odometry_node -the node will give an acknowledgement saying "I'm alive";
+    - run the node as follows: rosrun robotics_project odometry_node
+    - the node will give an acknowledgement saying "I'm alive";
-    -run the bag file -> the node will start computing the rearWheelSpeed and angularSpeed;
+    - run the bag file -> the node will start computing the rearWheelSpeed and angularSpeed;
-    -the results can be shown in rviz by adding the tf and odometry tabs and configuring the fixed frame as "odom" and the Odometry topic as "odom".
+    - the results can be shown in rviz by adding the tf and odometry tabs and configuring the fixed frame as "odom" and the Odometry topic as "odom".

-#Notes:
+# Notes:
 I decided not to create directly a reset parameter for x,y, as it is easily feasable by setting the x,y int parameters to 0,0.